What are ants?

 Where will I find ants?

-Ants living outside usually nest underneath soil, under mulch, in piles of wood, in cracks found in pavement and sidewalks, along fence lines, and in garden areas.
+Ants living outside in Montgomery & Chester Counties usually nest underneath soil, under mulch, in piles of wood, in cracks found in pavement and sidewalks, along fence lines, and in garden areas.
 They also can be found nesting underneath fallen trees, tree limbs, landscaping ties, or inside tree stumps.
 Both carpenter ants and citronella ants are attracted to wood that has been damaged by water and to areas of high moisture.

 Ants that have made their way inside nest under floors, inside insulation, in crawl spaces and wall voids, in structural wood (carpenter ants), and behind large appliances and heating systems.
 Sugar ants are attracted to sugar and can become a big problem inside kitchens and pantries.